 The Madriella Birth Doula Certification is our primary non-medical birth assistant course.
 It is designed to teach women how to provide comfort and support measures to other women during pregnancy and childbirth.
 This course covers […]

-Mariella is both a Doula certification program and a network of Doulas dedicated to supporting each other as well as the women they serve.
+Madriella is an online Doula certification program, as well as a community of Doulas dedicated to supporting each other and the women they serve.

 To become a certified Doula through Madriella you need to pass an online examination based on our curriculum, which covers the basics of non-medical birth support and postpartum assistance as well as the Madriella philosophy.

 Doulas are not licensed medical professionals, and many are simply volunteers that want to help other women.
 Certification means that you have completed a formal training program, and are awarded a certificate of completion by that organization.
 There are many organizations that certify Doulas, but they are not licensed or regulated by the state.

 If you are a woman that has a heart for serving women during the most challenging and rewarding time of their life you are welcome here.

 Traditionally a Doula is an experienced mother, a woman that has gone through birth herself and is willing to help a younger, or more inexperienced woman.
 When a woman’s mother is with her in the delivery room providing emotional support she is perfoming as a Doula.
 Many women no longer have that critical support figure of an experienced mother, which is why there is a market for Doulas today.

 A Doula offers emotional, physical and informational support for women and their partners during pregnancy, labor and the postpartum period.
 A Doula nurtures and supports a woman and her partner and affirms the couple’s choices.
 Her job is to help parents learn about all of the choices and options they have in pregnancy and childbirth, but not to choose for them.